 Mathematics is a core subject in the National Curriculum and is studied by all pupils throughout the Fourth Form, Divisions and Fifth Form.
-The subject is taught by ability set in all years; the initial setting is based on the Entrance Examination (or Upper Third tests) results.
+The subject is taught in ability strands from the second half of the Autumn term in the Fourth Form based on two tests taken at the end of the first half term.
 It is then continually refined on the basis of progress, tests and examinations.